queckezz/reset/Readme.md

 # reset

-  minimal reset for modern web apps for a clean consistent state.
+  Minimal reset for modern web apps that gives you a clean consistent state.

 ## Installation